calebmckay1/calebmckay1.github.io/_posts/2020-05-27-What Contributes Happiness?.md

 <img src='https://raw.githubusercontent.com/calebmckay1/calebmckay1.github.io/master/Screen%20Shot%202020-05-26%20at%208.46.06%20PM.png' width='400'>

-&ensp; &ensp; By running a correlation matrix on the data from the World Happiness Report, between the years 2015 and 2019, we can see that GDP / Economy are highly correlated with happiness, followed very closely by Family Support and Health.
+&ensp; &ensp; By running a correlation matrix on the data from the World Happiness Report, between the years 2015 and 2019, we can see that GDP / Economy is highly correlated with happiness, followed closely by Family Support and Health.

 <img src='https://raw.githubusercontent.com/calebmckay1/calebmckay1.github.io/master/Screen%20Shot%202020-05-26%20at%208.50.41%20PM.png' width='750'>